Journals & Documentation

 You may document your major projects in a separate individual or group site if you choose, but you will be expected to link your site to the your class page on this site.
 Please avoid formats that are not text-searchable, as they won’t show up on search engines for others to use.

 Blogs are great for documenting your process, as they’re usually organized in reverse chronological order.
-Once you’ve finished a project, however, set up a separate page or pages to summarize your projects when they’re done, so you can use this as a link in your portfolio.
+However, they’re not a succinct way to showcase the way once it’s done.
+When you finish a project set up a separate page or pages on your site to summarize the project, so you can use this as a link in your portfolio.

 You should also include a section describing how the project works, aimed at a more informed reader (your instructor, or next year’s classmates).
 Include a system diagram to make clear what the major components of the system are and how they communicate.